Washington, DC Volunteer Opportunities

 Volunteers play essential roles in sharing the holdings, exhibits, research, and educational programming of the National Archives with the public.
 We are always on the lookout for dynamic, curious individuals who want to be a part of the National Archives volunteer team.

 These activities include:

-Staff Aides work behind the scenes assisting archival staff on special projects and reference services for which there is no funding or professional staff available.
-Under the supervision of an archivist, they may work with records, perform indexing duties, make descriptive lists, perform holdings maintenance and data entry, or may provide reference and administrative services.
+Work behind the scenes assisting archival staff on special projects and reference services for which there is no funding or professional staff available.
+Under the supervision of an archivist, they may work with records, perform indexing duties, make descriptive lists, perform holdings maintenance and data entry, or may provide administrative services.

 Volunteer Program Coordinator